 You should be familiar with the concept of interest – you pay back a higher amount than the sum you borrowed, with the difference being the interest charged.
 The interest charged, expressed as a percentage of the loan amount, is the nominal interest rate.

 However, banks charge a variety of fees on the services they offer.
 These include administrative fees, which are added to the interest charged on your loan, increasing the amount you have to pay back in total.

 Because you are now paying back a higher amount, your interest rate on your loan becomes higher.

 This higher interest rate is the one you have to pay – i.e., it is your effective interest rate.
 Which is why the EIR is always higher than the advertised rate.

 Are Banks Being Deceitful by Advertising the Nominal Rate?

+Not really.
 You see, the nominal rate is the interest charged on the amount you want to borrow.
 It is not inaccurate to advertise it as such.

 However, because of the payment of fees and charges, the interest rate on your loan becomes different from what was advertised, as explained above.

 You should definitely pay attention to the EIR if you are serious about taking that loan.
 Remember that the EIR gives you a much better indication of the true cost of borrowing.